 Our business requires significant cash to fund debt service costs, capital expenditures and ongoing operations.
-We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, equity contributions from our parent companies, borrowings from our parent companies, sales of assets, issuances of debt securities and cash on hand.
+We have historically funded these requirements through cash flows from operating activities, borrowings under our credit facilities, sales of assets, equity contributions from Charter Holdco, issuances of debt securities and cash on hand.
 However, the mix of funding sources changes from period to period.
-For the year ended December 31, 2004, we generated \$1.0 billion of net cash flows from operating activities, after paying cash interest of \$693 million.
+For the year ended December 31, 2004, we generated \$431 million of net cash flows from operating activities after paying cash interest of \$1.3 billion.
 In addition, we generated approximately \$744 million in 2004 from sales of assets, substantially all of which was used to fund operations, including capital expenditures.
-Finally, we had net cash used in financing activities of \$357 million, which included, among other things, \$578 million of distributions primarily to fund parent company interest and in December 2004, CCO Holdings issued \$550 million of notes.
-This debt issuance and the net cash flows from operating activities were the primary reasons cash on hand increased by \$461 million to \$546 million at December 31, 2004.
+Finally, we had net cash flows from financing activities of \$221 million, which included, among other things, the proceeds from the issuance in December 2004 of \$550 million of CCO Holdings notes.
+This debt issuance and cash flows from operating activities were the primary reasons cash on hand increased by \$461 million to \$546 million at December 31, 2004.
 The cash on hand was used to repay outstanding borrowings under the Charter Operating revolving credit facility, through a series of transactions executed in February 2005.
 We expect that our mix of sources of funds will continue to change in the future based on overall needs relative to our cash flow and on the availability of funds under the credit facilities of our subsidiaries, our access to the debt markets, the timing of possible asset sales and our ability to generate cash flows from operating activities.
 We do not presently consider future asset sales as a significant source of liquidity.
 However, we continue to explore asset dispositions as one of several possible actions that we could take in the future to improve our liquidity.

-We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities will be adequate to meet our and our parent companies cash needs in 2005.
-Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to permit us to fund our operations and satisfy our parent companies' principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.
+We expect that cash on hand, cash flows from operating activities and the amounts available under our credit facilities will be adequate to meet our and Charter's cash needs in 2005.
+Cash flows from operating activities and amounts available under our credit facilities may not be sufficient to permit us to fund our operations and satisfy our and Charter's principal repayment obligations that come due in 2006 and, we believe, such amounts will not be sufficient to fund our operations and satisfy such repayment obligations thereafter.

-It is likely that we and our parent companies will require additional funding to repay debt maturing after 2006.
-We have been advised that our parent companies are working with their financial advisors to address such funding requirements.
+It is likely that Charter and we will require additional funding to repay debt maturing after 2006.
+We have been advised that Charter is working with its financial advisors to address such funding requirements.
 However, there can be no assurance that such funding will be available.
-Although Mr. Allen and his affiliates have purchased equity from the parent companies in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to us or our parent companies in the future.
+Although Mr. Allen and his affiliates have purchased equity from Charter and Charter Holdco in the past, Mr. Allen and his affiliates are not obligated to purchase equity from, contribute to or loan funds to Charter, Charter Holdco or us in the future.